These Pineapple Carrot Muffins are simple and delicious egg-free, dairy-free muffins with a moist crumb loaded with fruit flavors.

 You only need a handful of ingredients for this recipe.
 Here’s how to pick them.

 - All-Purpose Flour – This forms the base of the muffins.
 White spelt or white whole wheat flour also work.
-I haven’t tried them with gluten-free all-purpose flour.
+For a gluten-free version, use my gluten-free conversion guide.

 - Unrefined Cane Sugar – This sweetens the muffins.
 Brown sugar or coconut sugar are also suitable.